Casual Dining Limited, trading as Bella Italia, we are committed to protecting and respecting your privacy. <br>

 - Any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 - Selected third parties including:

 - advertisers and advertising networks that require the data to select and serve relevant adverts to you and others.
 We may make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience analytics and search engine providers that assist us in the improvement and optimisation of our site.
 You can contact our DPO at email@example.com at any time to opt out of this type of lookalike advertising.

 We will disclose your personal information to third parties:

-· In the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets.
+- In the event that we sell or buy any business or assets, in which case we may be required to disclose your personal data to the prospective seller or buyer of such business or assets

 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL technology.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 - sending information outside the EEA or the country you’re located in